 - Restaurant Manager

-Click ‘Next Step’ and the system opens the Deposit tab.
+Click ‘Next Step’, and the system will open the 'Deposit' tab.

 Step 4: Enter Deposit Details

 In this step, count the cash, coin, and checks you have received.
 For cash, enter the number of each denomination you will be depositing.
 The system will total them for you.
 For coin, enter the total dollar amount you will be depositing for this day (if any).
 For checks, enter the total of all the checks or use the in-cell formula to add them up if you have more than one.
 The system will calculate the Total Deposit for you.
 The Over/Short amount is also calculated and if all is well, this over and short should be the same as reported in the daily closing report out of your POS system.